Last updated on Oct 3, 2019

 While you don’t need to worry about an occasional smoothie, daily use of loud appliances combined with other noise can add up.
 That means chefs, baristas, hairdressers, or other careers exposed to this noise for longer periods of time should also consider hearing protection.

-Unfortunately, fewer than one in five people get the hearing aids they need.
-That means ignoring your current hearing problems is in itself one of the big hearing loss causes.
-When hearing loss goes untreated, incomplete information is transmitted to the brain and it can lose its ability to process and understand sounds.
+When hearing loss goes untreated, less and less sound information is transmitted to the brain, and eventually your brain can even lose its ability to process and understand sounds at all.
 While a hearing aid can’t restore the loss, it can help keep the brain active and protect the hearing that you still have.

 Remember, once your hearing is gone, it’s gone for good.
 It’s important to have your hearing checked at least once every three years (or sooner if you notice a problem).
 If you determine a hearing aid is needed, MDHearingAid offers a line of affordable hearing solutions that come with a 45-day risk-free trial and 100% money-back guarantee.